Iterating a Loop Using Lambda

 , and then choose Create a state machine.
 Important

-Ensure that your state machine is under the same Amazon account and Region as the Lambda function you created earlier.
+Your state machine must be in the same Amazon account and Region as your Lambda function.

 -